LLNL/popclass/JOSS/paper.md

 for this project was funded under the LLNL
 Space Science Institute's Institutional Scientific Capability Portfolio funds in partnership with LLNL’s Academic Engagement Office.
-This work was prepared as an account of work sponsored by an agency of the United States Government.
-Neither the United States Government nor Lawrence Livermore National Security,
-LLC, nor any of their employees makes any warranty, expressed or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed, or represents that its use would not infringe privately owned rights.
-Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise does not necessarily constitute or imply its endorsement, recommendation, or favoring by the United States Government or Lawrence Livermore National Security, LLC.
-The views and opinions of authors expressed herein do not necessarily state or reflect those of the United States Government or Lawrence Livermore National Security, LLC, and shall not be used for advertising or product endorsement purposes.
 ZK acknowledges support from the 2024 LLNL Data Science Summer Institute and is a Fellow of the International Max Planck Research School for Astronomy and Cosmic Physics at the University of Heidelberg (IMPRS-HD).

 # References